 Show All Answers

+Water temperature, depth, water quality and lake usage all play a part in weed quantity.
 The lake weeds multiply when they break up, float around, and then establish new colonies.
 A new plant can start from a tiny piece of an existing one.
 The most common form of weed in Chestermere Lake is the Northern Milfoil.